 There’s a lot of events out there depending on what city you’re in and how much startup events are happening in general.
 But there’s a lot of opportunities for you to get in front of the right people, to get feedback advice and get practice.

-And you want to make sure that in that nervous energy that you’re going to have in those moments you’ve practice enough to really feel confident and get your message out there and be effective and engaging in your presentation.
+You want to make sure in that nervous energy that you’re going to have in those moments, you’ve practiced enough to really feel confident and get your message out there to be effective and engaging in your presentation.

 So pitch events can be a really good opportunity to practice, in addition to the opportunities of having an audience, maybe winning the event, the laurels along with that, that sort of thing.
 But the practice alone can be really helpful for your company.